AndreasGunnahr/QUIZ-Nackademin/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

-In order to play you need to download the following:

 1) Open the console.

 2) Go to a desired installation location through the console.
 ```
-cd Desktop
+cd desktop
 ```
 3) Then clone my github repo.
 ```